sasakiassociates/geo-png-db/README.md

 GeoPngDB is a tiled geospatial data format capable of representing global-scale data sets at high resolution in a format natively supported by web browsers.

 ## Concept
 Data tiles are images that contain data encoded in their pixels.
 Tiled using the standard web tile scheme, they can provide instant access to spatial data at a practically unlimited scale.
-As interactive data visualization becomes more mainstream, there is an increasing need to quickly manipulate and represent massive datasets within the browser.
+As interactive data visualization and global geospatial analysis becomes more mainstream, there is an increasing need to quickly manipulate and represent massive datasets within the browser.
 The scale of these datasets often makes vector datasets inefficient and unable to deliver a smooth user-experience.

 Web-based "slippy" maps already take advantage of tiled imagery, and we routinely load and navigate datasets composed of trillions of data points in our browsers.
 We believe data tiles can provide a solution for browsing and using data effortlessly at any scale.
 The “GeoPngDB” format builds on existing solutions to provide a browser-friendly way of encoding raw data for consumption by web-based tools.